 Treatment should be prearranged for the person with addiction.
 Other arrangements for childcare should also be taken care of to make it easier for the person with addiction to go to treatment and comply.

-A motivational approach is more likely to have impact on the person with addiction.
+A motivational approach is more likely to have an impact on the person with addiction.
 CRAFT (Community Reinforcement Approach and Family Training) supports the individual in confronting an addiction or alcoholism and how to identify ways of motivating treatment.
 The CRAFT model supports safety, communication and life enrichment skills as motivational factors in recovery.

 The following are some emotions and experiences which are to be expected during an intervention.
 It may be uncomfortable but it is one of the best ways to support a person with addiction in moving towards recovery.